Design Your Home

 If you are starting a new interior design business, defining your brand and selecting the best pricing strategies is difficult.
 The operating expenses of a small business will also add up.
 These situations cause interior designers to lose money, despite their best work and effort.

-So, to answer the question, according to successful interior designers in the United States, if you are starting out as an interior design business, you should have a 25-30% net profit after paying yourself a salary.
+So, to answer the question, according to successful interior designers in the United States, if you are starting out, you should aim for a profit margin in interior design of roughly 25-30% (net profit) after paying yourself a salary.
 This will help increase your chances of achieving success.

 7 reasons why your profit margins are not enough: